mikepreis/CPE-203/labs/lab09/README.md

 error.
 7. Fix your error by having CircleException extend RuntimeException instead of Exception.
 Why did this fix the error?
 What else could you have done to fix the error?
+    Answer: There are two types of exceptions in Java; checked and un-checked.
+Checked exceptions must be handled explicitly by the code, whereas un-checked exceptions do not need to be explicitly handled.
+Any exception that derives from the Exception class is a checked exception, and therefore must be handled using try/catch blocks or a "throws" statement.
+Switching to RunTimeException (which is an un-checked exception) made it so we don't have to have our code handle the exception.
 8. Modify the Circle class such that it throws a NegativeRadiusException if a negative radius is given to the constructor.
 9. Create a CircleTest class using the code shown below.
 Compile and run the code.
 The Circle